Cruise Itinerary

 Experience the National World War II Museum

-This museum, conveniently located in the Warehouse District, is a must-see while in New Orleans.
+The National World War II Museum, conveniently located in the Warehouse District, is a must-see while in New Orleans.
 Voted the second-best museum in the world and the #1 museum in New Orleans by TripAdvisor, it includes extraordinary artifacts, powerful images, cinematic experiences, and much more.
-Their newest addition, Expressions of America, is a breathtaking and immersive experience that is enjoyable for guests of all ages.
+Their newest addition, Expressions of America, is a breathtaking immersive experience that is enjoyable for guests of all ages.

 Grab Lunch

 No trip to New Orleans is complete without stops to sample the delicious food.
-Try Emeril’s more affordable, contemporary spot, Meril, for shared plates and local flavors.
-If you are staying downtown, Carmo is another great spot to grab lunch and even offers many vegan options.
-It is located in the Warehouse District and is just a short walk from many hotels, shops, and galleries.
-Cochon Butcher is also an excellent choice to experience the award-winning Cajun cuisine from Chef Donald Link, but in a more casual, sandwich-counter setting.
+In the Warehouse/Arts District, try Emeril’s more affordable, contemporary spot, Meril, for shared plates and local flavors.
+Cochon Butcher is also an excellent choice to experience award-winning Cajun cuisine from Chef Donald Link, but in a more casual, sandwich-counter setting.
+Also in the Warehouse/Arts District, enjoy seafood at Pêche, Italian cuisine at Gianna, and tapas at plates.

 Take in an Amazing "Vue" of New Orleans

-You can’t visit all of New Orleans before your cruise, but you may be able to Vue it.
-Vue Orleans is a newer attraction in the city, offering guests a complete 360° view of the Crescent City.
+You can’t visit all of New Orleans before your cruise, so you might as well check out a top attraction.
+Vue Orleans offers guests a complete 360° view of the Crescent City.
 See New Orleans like never before from their indoor and outdoor observation decks, located on top of the Four Seasons Hotel, right next to the Mississippi River.
 Vue Orleans is a great way to kick off or wrap up your time in New Orleans.

 Take a Tour

 Whether you're interested in history, ghosts, architecture, cocktails, or cuisine, there's a tour for you in New Orleans.
-Enjoy the convenience of a hop-on-hop-off bus tour with City Sightseeing, or get spooked on a haunted history tour through the French Quarter.
+Enjoy the convenience of a guided architecture tour, or get spooked on a haunted history tour through the French Quarter.
 Excited to get on a boat before boarding your cruise ship?
 Why not schedule a swamp tour for the afternoon?
 From kayaks to airboats, there's a swamp tour for everyone.
+Find more on our tours page here to see what best suits you.

 Just a five-minute ride from the Warehouse District, the French Quarter is full of great options for dinner, as well as beautiful architecture to admire.
 Two recommendations include Irene’s and The Gumbo Shop.
-Or if you'd prefer to stay in the Warehouse District, one great option is Nina Compton’s Compere Lapin, located inside the beautifully outfitted Old No. 77 Hotel.
-If you are looking for a delightful twist on traditional southern dishes, the French and Caribbean influences of Nina’s menu will be sure to satisfy you.
+Or if you'd prefer to stay in the Warehouse District, one great option is Chef Nina Compton’s Compère Lapin, located inside the beautifully outfitted Old No. 77 Hotel.
 Reservations are highly encouraged for each of the restaurants above.

 End the Night on a Sweet Note